 Pile of junk on the kitchen countertops?

-One of the contributing factors to getting a great offer in the shortest amount of time is appealing to a neutral audience.
+One of the contributing factors to getting a great offer from a buyer in the shortest amount of time is appealing to a neutral audience.

 And in order to do that, you’re going to want to remove all of your personal items.
 If you see something that you’re not sure of, remove it.